scottvr/IDECEx/README.md

 - Start with default WAG values for each variable and compute

 ### User Interaction:
-- If a user inputs a value for $N$, the system identifies it as the target variable to solve for.
+- If a user inputs a value for $N$, the system identifies it as the target variable to solve for. -- _well that's poorly worded and essentially backwards from what really happens.  i address this later in the document with a clarification, but this is a cerebral flatulence, sorta related to the presently disabled (invosible, but there) lock checkboxes.)_
-- Based on which fields are locked and the target variable, the system rearranges the equation and computes the necessary value.
+- Based on which fields are locked and the target variable, the system rearranges the equation and computes the necessary value. -- _yeah mostly thebsame here.. ignore this not well-phrased last few lines_

 ### Dynamic Feedback:
 - Use real-time updates to show the impact of changes immediately.
 This helps users understand the relationships between variables better.